I start things. That's where the fun is

 Stokke

-Stokke had a problem most companies don't survive: it had never created a second profitable product after the Tripp Trapp chair from 1972.
+Stokke had a problem most companies don't survive: it had never created a second big hit after the Tripp Trapp chair from 1972.
 It had cycled through management teams without fixing the underlying issue.
 I was brought in to revitalise the innovation engine.

 As SVP and Chief Innovation Officer, I had reporting responsibility across design, project management, product management, quality and compliance across Norway, Germany and China.
 The mandate was clear: cut what wasn't working, build what could, and create the conditions for sustainable product innovation.